Cyber attacks are attacks against a website, computer system, or a computer to of the computer hardware, or software, or information stored on it.

 As a result, when you find out you are being attacked, all your files are already being encrypted.
 And there will be a certain loss of some data even you have backups – please note the ransomware will encrypt your backup server too and if you don’t have a cloud backup or physical backup which are kept without connection to the network.

 So a proactive security approach is the better solution for modern cyber attacks including ransomware.
-While being proactive, organizations can reduce the change of being infected which will save many costs, resources and time compared to the reactive approach.
+While being proactive, organizations can reduce the chance of being infected which will save many costs, resources, and time compared to the reactive approach.

 The proactive security approach including: